Monodromy and vanishing cycles for complete intersection curves: Topology of complete intersection curves

 In the sequel, we will probe the topology of the family of complete intersection curves in $X$ by holding $D$ fixed and letting $C$ vary.
 Here we prove that a family of such $C$ can be chosen that avoids pathologies.

 \begin{definition}[Maximally generic pencil] A pencil $C_t$ of curves in $X$ is {\em maximally generic rel $D$} if the following conditions hold: \begin{enumerate} \item $D$ is disjoint from the base locus of $C_t$, \item $D$ intersects every singular fiber $C_{t_s}$ transversely and in the smooth locus, \item Each $C_t$ has at most one simple tangency with $D$. \item Let $C_{t_i}$ be a curve that intersects $D$ at $p$ with a simple tangency.
-Then there is a local coordinate $s$ for $\CP^1$ centered at $t_i$ and a local coordinate $z$ for $D$ centered at $p$ such that the equation of $C_t$ restricted to $p$ is $z^2 - s$. \end{enumerate} \end{definition}
+Then there is a local coordinate $s$ for $\CP^1$ centered at $t_i$ and a local coordinate $z$ for $D$ centered at $p$ such that the equation of $C_t$ restricted to a neighborhood of $p$ is $z^2 - s$. \end{enumerate} \end{definition}

 \begin{lemma} Let $X$ be a smooth complete intersection surface, and let $C,D$ be smooth complete intersection curves in $X$ intersecting transversely.
 Then $C$ admits an extension to a pencil $C_t$ that is maximally generic rel $D$. \end{lemma} \begin{proof} The linear system $|C|$ is very ample on $D$, and furthermore the dual variety $D^{\vee} \subseteq |C| $ is a proper closed subvariety.
-A general line $L$ in $|C|$ passing through $C$ meets $D^{\vee}$ transversely at finitely many points $H_1 , \dots H_k$, and each $H_i \cap D$ has precisely one non-reduced point $p$ which is nodal.
-Transversality of the intersection also implies that if $H \in D^{\vee} \cap L$, we may pick analytic local coordinates for $L$ centered at $H$, denoted $s$, and analytic local coordinates for $D$ centered at $p$, denoted $z$, such that the section $H_s$ is in coordinates $H_s(z) = z^2 -s$.
-These local coordinates imply that the local monodromy around each singular member is a half twist. \end{proof}
+A general line $L$ in $|C|$ passing through $C$ meets $D^{\vee}$ transversely at finitely many points $H_1 , \dots H_k$, corresponding to curves $C_1, \dots, C_k$ in $\abs{C}$.
+Each $C_i$ intersects $D$ transversely except at one non-reduced point $p$ at which $C_i$ and $D$ have a simple tangency.
+Transversality of the intersection also implies that if $H \in D^{\vee} \cap L$, we may pick analytic local coordinates for $L$ centered at $H$, denoted $s$, and analytic local coordinates for $D$ centered at $p$, denoted $z$, such that the section $H_s$ is in coordinates $H_s(z) = z^2 -s$. \end{proof}